-Comments are always welcome — indeed encouraged — even this late in development, as updating will continue to occur — at least until much closer to print publication.
+Comments are always welcome — indeed encouraged — even this late in development, as updating will continue to occur — at least just prior to print publication.

 Notes for Chapter D, “X is for Exterminator“

 Chapter D is unique in this ten chapter volume.
 The two prior chapters (B & C), along with Pre-A (preface) and the last chapter (I) consist of new situations and plots developed recently, especially for The Adventures of Aspie Mouse, with only a rare panel or line taken from its forebear, Stupid Mouse.
 The following four chapters — E, F, G & H [Ch.
 H repeats Ch.
-A, with new material added in H] — bring in characters and occasional situations originally created decades ago, yet the behavior of the supporting characters in these chapters as well as the plot lines are mostly new.
+A, with new material added in H] — bring in characters and occasional situations originally created decades ago, yet the behavior of the supporting characters in these chapters as well as the plot lines are almost entirely new.

 Chapter D, by contrast, is the most faithful to its model.
 It recreates and expands upon a 5-page storyline the author first drew/ wrote as a 12-year old.
 Basic plot is the same: family gets a summer house-sitter.
 The “villain” is the same: an exterminator with yellow or white hair (original was also in black & white) who looks, speaks and acts pretty much as Mr. Kaputnik does now.
 Mr. K tries several of the same techniques to get rid of the mouse, which fail for similar reasons.
 There’s even the same ending — family unhappy, mouse glad when they have to come home early.
 As final homage to the original, Chapter D is the fourth real chapter in this volume, and “The Exterminator” was the featured story in Stupid Mouse #4.